Course support material overview

 Other material

-- Self-organizing maps (SOMs) are a data visualization technique invented by Professor Teuvo Kohonen which reduce the dimensions of data through the use of self-organizing neural networks.
+Professor Teuvo Kohonen which reduces the dimensions of data through the use of self-organizing neural networks.